Learning Domain Invariant Representations for Generalizable Person Re-Identification: Experiments

 \subsection{Datasets and Settings}

-Following~\cite{Song_2019_CVPR,jia2019frustratingly}, we evaluate the DIR-ReID with multiple sources (MS), where source domains cover five large-scale ReID datasets, including CUHK02~\cite{Li_2013_CVPR}, CUHK03 ~\cite{Li_2014_CVPR}, Market1501~\cite{Zheng_2015_ICCV}, DukeMTMC-ReID~\cite{Zheng_2017_ICCV}, CUHK-SYSU PersonSearch~\cite{xiao2016end}.
-Details of MS are summarized in Table~\ref{tab:traindata}.
+Following~\cite{Song_2019_CVPR,jia2019frustratingly}, we evaluate the DIR-ReID with multiple data sources (MS), where source domains cover five large-scale ReID datasets, including CUHK02~\cite{Li_2013_CVPR}, CUHK03 ~\cite{Li_2014_CVPR}, Market1501~\cite{Zheng_2015_ICCV}, DukeMTMC-ReID~\cite{Zheng_2017_ICCV}, CUHK-SYSU PersonSearch~\cite{xiao2016end}.
+The details of MS are summarized in Table~\ref{tab:traindata}.
 The unseen test domains are VIPeR~\cite{viper}, PRID~\cite{prid}, QMUL GRID~\cite{grid} and i-LIDS~\cite{ilids}.
-We follow the single-shot setting, where the number of probe/gallery images are summarized in Table~\ref{tab:testdata}.
-The evaluation protocols can be found in Section D of the Appendix.
+We follow the single-shot setting, where the number of probe/gallery images is summarized in Table~\ref{tab:testdata}.
 The average rank-k (R-k) accuracy and mean Average Precision (mAP) over $10$ random splits are reported based on the evaluation protocol.
-In this way, we simulate the real-world setting that a ReID model is trained with all the public datasets to evaluate the generalization capability to unseen domains.
+In this way, we simulate the real-world setting in which a ReID model is trained with all the public datasets and evaluate the generalization capability to unseen domains.
+Detailed evaluation protocols are as follows.

+\textbf{GRID}~\cite{grid} contains $250$ probe images and $250$ true match images of the probes in the gallery.
+Also, there are a total of $775$ additional images that do not belong to any of the probes.
+We randomly remove $125$ probe images.
+The remaining $125$ probe images and $1025(775+250)$ images in the gallery are used for testing.

+\textbf{i-LIDS}~\cite{ilids} has two versions, images and sequences.
+The former is used in our experiments.
+It involves $300$ different pairs of pedestrians observed in two disjoint camera views $1$ and $2$ in open public spaces.
+We randomly select $60$ pedestrian pairs, two images per pair are randomly selected as probe image and gallery image, respectively.

+\textbf{PRID2011}~\cite{prid} has single shot and multishot versions.
+We use the former in our experiments.
+The single-shot version has two camera views $A$ and $B$, which capture $385$ and $749$ pedestrians, respectively.
+Only $200$ pedestrians appear in both views.
+During the evaluation, $100$ randomly identities presented in both views are selected, the remaining $100$ identities in view $A$ constitute the probe set, and the remaining $649$ identities in view $B$ constitute the gallery set.

+\textbf{VIPeR}~\cite{viper} contains $632$ pairs of pedestrian images.
+Each pair contains two images of the same individual seen from different camera views $1$ and $2$.
+Each pair of images was taken from an arbitrary viewpoint under varying illumination conditions.
+To compare to other methods, we randomly select half of these identities from camera view $1$ as probe images and their matched images in view $2$ as gallery images.